msfs11/itsm/HR/Onboarding.md

 # Roles and duties during the adaptation period
 ## HR
 - To organize process and communicate the process
-- Adoption meetings
+- To conduct adaptation meetings
-- List of materials for new employees
+- To prepare materials for new employees
 - To be open for communication

 ## Line manager